US National Marine Fisheries Service uses @RISK for Salmon Population Models

 What is The DecisionTools Suite?

 The DecisionTools Suite is the world’s only integrated set of risk and decision analysis programs.
-The Suite includes @RISK for Monte Carlo simulation, PrecisionTree for decision trees, and TopRank for “what if” sensitivity analysis.
+The Suite includes @RISK for Monte Carlo simulation, BigPicture for mind mapping and data exploration, PrecisionTree for decision trees, and TopRank for “what if” sensitivity analysis.
 In addition, DecisionTools Suite comes with StatTools for statistical analysis and forecasting, NeuralTools for predictive neural networks, and Evolver and RISKOptimizer for optimization.
 All programs work together seamlessly, and all integrate completely with Microsoft Excel for ease of use and maximum flexibility.

 The Suite is offered in three affordable and flexible licensing options for those in academia: Student Versions, Course Licenses and Full Academic Versions.